 4. Comfort is key.
 Get the good chairs.

 My circle chairs and bean bag chairs were a little splurge because they were bought from my own money but totally worth it.
 Sometimes teachers like to come sit in the circle chairs as well, and I’ve been known to use some of the comfy seating myself to decompress before I leave.
 Comfort to me also means that my space shouldn’t be sensory overload, so I try not to put too much on my walls or have too many colors.

 I am way more effective and get way more done when I’m organized.
 If you don’t see it and/or if it’s not easily accessible, you won’t use it.
 This goes for games, toys, books, and important paperwork you’re supposed to complete.
 Consider prioritizing your organization over your aesthetics.
 Create systems for all the different kinds of “papers” you’ll have: copy paper, referrals, lesson plans, RTII stuff, behavior plan copies, the list goes on.
 Where will you store papers for ongoing individual students (workbooks, drawings, etc.)?
 Will you have a place to put “outgoing” papers (meeting note reminders for parents, copies of meeting notes for teachers, etc.)?
 Where do materials for classroom lessons go when you’re done with them?
 Make a plan!
 Chances are the plan is going to change, but you’ll still have a more successful year if you make sure your space is set up for efficiency.
-I have a post about school counseling organization if you want to learn more.
+I have a post about school counseling office organization if you want to learn more.
 I am less than a month away from setting up my third school counseling office and all of this is so good to have fresh in my mind!